kiegroup/github-action-build-chain/README.md

         workflow-file-name: "whatever_flow.yml"
 ```

 to your existing yaml flow definition or to create a new one.
 Do the same for the rest of the projects you need.
+The `@actions/checkout` step is not needed since is the tool the one which is going to handle what to checkout for every project in the chain.

 ## With Fields